Recent documentary on a changing Sanya Area of Tokyo.

 Hell, I think there is more discrimination against us people from Osaka than Ainu.
 Listen to this guy, The Japanese Rightist say that "Yes, this town is full of homeless people who seldom take a bath."
 Lol!
 And take a look at this anti-Osaka website (it is in very poor English) Osaka-Minkoku.
 In short, they like to say that we are uncultured, loud, poor, violent, naturally criminal people.
 Notice that the word Osaka Minkoku (Republic of Osaka, 大阪民国) is a play on Daikan Minkoku (Republic of Korea, 大韓民国).
 Hehe!

-In this documentary, it shows that the Ainu and the Jomon Japanese are genetically identical.
+Also Watch: Looking for the Genetic Roots of the Japanese In this documentary, it shows that the Ainu and the Jomon Japanese are genetically identical.
 The modern Japanese are believed to be made up of the Jomon Japanese and the Yayoi Japanese, who are believed to be more from China.

 Documentary on the little-known Homeland Project, in which 93,000 Zainichi Koreans were persuaded by North Korean Officials to return to their homeland.
 The fate of what happened to them is unknown.